optozorax/unasanu/content/en/index.md

 For instance, there's a wonderfully appealing concept, the "Infinite Nestedness of Matter" [\[25\]], stating that there are no elementary particles, and all our particles are made up of their own little universes.
 I'm not sure whether it's possible to simulate such a universe using this method.

 {{ admonition_start(color="orange", title="🔢 Mathematical Problem") }}
-Identify which types of infinite and continuous universes can be simulated with FEM, which can be simulated through the method of limits, and whether the laws of physics as we know them pertain to this class of universes.
+Identify which types of infinite and continuous universes can be simulated with FEM, which can be simulated through the Limit Method Simulation, and whether the laws of physics as we know them pertain to this class of universes.
 {{ admonition_end() }}

-Alternatively, one could argue that continuous universes also exist in and of themselves, being deterministic, regardless of how simulative they are.
+Alternatively, one could argue that continuous universes also exist for themselves, because they are deterministic.

 Indeed, this raises a small question.
 If there are strictly more real numbers than natural numbers, how have we managed to fit continuum universes into natural numbers?
 The answer is straightforward — computable real numbers form a countable set.
 The remaining part of real numbers, which forms this set and is greater than the natural ones, is non-computable.
 For more detailed information about this, you can refer to the Wikipedia article, "Computable number" [\[26\]].

-By the way, my method of taking limits resembles the definition of uncomputable "approachable numbers", which are defined as the limit of a computable function.
+By the way, myLimit Method Simulation resembles the definition of uncomputable "approachable numbers", which are defined as the limit of a computable function.
 I borrowed this concept from the article "A definable number which cannot be approximated algorithmically" [\[27\]].
 Interestingly, almost all known examples of uncomputable numbers are "approachable".
 Meanwhile, it's possible to introduce a real number that is not only uncomputable but also unapproachable.

 ## Absolute randomness